 ROW Plan Review (ROWPR) held, ROWPR form completed.

-Hardship and/or Protective buy parcels (designated as HS or PB on the ROW plans) approved in advance by FHWA.
+Hardship and/or Protective buy parcels (designated as HS or PB on the ROW plans) approved in advance by FHWA, unless otherwise specified in the SOA.

 After these conditions have been met, the CDOT Headquarters Project Support-ROW/Survey Dept. shall review and process the authorization package and issue a FHWA Form 462 authorizing the ownerships requested for Functions 3111 and/or Function 3109 as applicable, then send for signature and approval by the Chief Engineer or designee for authorization of the acquisition(s).